 Not the baking type?
 Look for candy that comes in paper boxes or is wrapped in recyclable foil.
 Smarties and Dots are examples of companies using eco-friendly wrapping.

 Here you have it.
 My top three tips to get started on a spooktastic, plastic-free, zero waste Halloween celebration.
+Want more tips?
+Check out this post as well.

 And tell me what you think!